buluma/buluma.github.io/_posts/2021-02-22-ansible-testing-components.md

 ---
-title: Ansible testing compnents
+title: Ansible testing components
 ---

-# Ansible testing compnents
+# Ansible testing components

-To test Ansible, I use quite some components.
+To test Ansible, I use quite a number of components.
 This page lists the components uses, their versions, and where they are used.

 |Component             |Used   |Latest |Used where                            |
 |----------------------|-------|-------|--------------------------------------|